 According to a nationally representative poll from the Yale Program on Climate Change Communication, 7 in 10 voters in the US support staying in the Agreement.
-There are many complex and interwoven social, political and economic reasons to consider when evaluating participation in the Agreement, but here at Everyday Einstein we focus on the explanations that science provides for the world around us.
+There are many complex and interwoven social, political and economic reasons to consider when evaluating participation in the Agreement, but here at Ask Science we focus on the explanations that science provides for the world around us.

 In his speech announcing the US withdrawal, the president stated, "Even if the Paris Agreement were implemented in full, with total compliance from all nations, it is estimated it would only produce a two-tenths of one degree Celsius reduction in global temperature by the year 2100."
 Let’s take a closer look at this claim and the study that came to this conclusion.
 Are the terms of the Paris Agreement really that ineffective?
 How much impact is the Agreement expected to have?

 The Paris Climate Agreement was drafted by representatives from 196 countries at the 21st Conference of the Parties of the United Nations Framework Convention on Climate Change and adopted in December of 2015.
 Under the Agreement, each country determines its own plan to mitigate global warming, mainly through cutting carbon dioxide emissions and other emissions from fossil fuels.
 The signatories work together with the goal of limiting global warming to 2 degrees Celsius or less by 2100.